Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Algorithm

-The key problem we would like to solve is to find the structure of the causal model implied by the generative model and attribute classifier combination, where latent codes $z$ act as the exogenous variables while $a_i(x)$ act as the observed variables.
-In other words, we hypothesize a structural causal model \cite{pearl2009causality} as follows:
+The key problem we would like to solve is to find the structure of the graphical model implied by the generative model and attribute classifier combination, where latent codes $z$ act as the exogenous variables while $\mathbf{a}(x)$ act as the observed variables.
+In other words, we hypothesize a structural equation model as follows: